SteelCompendium/data-bestiary-md-dse/Werewolf.md

   t2: Frightened (EoT)
   t3: no effect
   effects:
+  - roll: INU RR
+    t1: Target moves up to their speed away from the werewolf; frightened (save ends)
+    t2: Frightened (EoT)
+    t3: no effect
   - name: Effect
     effect: 'Enemies that have 1 or more ferocity gain 4 ferocity and howl along with the werewolf. '